-Celebrate the first 225 years of the Bill of Rights — the First Ten Amendments to the Constitution — on its December 15 anniversary, or anytime throughout December.
+Celebrate the Bill of Rights – the First Ten Amendments to the Constitution – on its anniversary December 15 and throughout the month.

 This 50-minute activity includes showing a three-minute, thought-provoking video.

 The video stimulates students to think about an Amendment that has a significant impact on what is important to them in their lives.
-The video is followed by a question formation activity that sets the stage for students to get invested and involved in critical thinking and civil discussion.
+It is followed by a question-formation activity that sets the stage for students to get invested and involved in critical thinking and civil discussion.
 The activity can be facilitated by a teacher, a federal judge, or an attorney.

 - To give students experience with the vital skills of 1) forming and asking questions and 2) engaging in civil discussion on controversial issues with peers and adults.

 - To give students the experience of claiming their personal stake in the Bill of Rights and the role of the courts in protecting those rights.